nafplann/SayaLens/README.md

 [![Vite](https://img.shields.io/badge/Vite-7.1.3-646CFF?logo=vite)](https://vitejs.dev)
 [![Node.js](https://img.shields.io/badge/Node.js-18+-339933?logo=node.js)](https://nodejs.org)

-**Effortlessly scan QR codes and extract text from your screen.** SayaLens is a streamlined macOS system tray app that makes screen scanning simple and efficient.
-Instead of manually typing URLs or copying text from images, just select any area of your screen and let SayaLens do the work.
+**Effortlessly scan QR codes and extract text from your screen.** SayaLens is a streamlined cross-platform system tray app that makes screen scanning simple and efficient.
+Available for both macOS and Windows, just select any area of your screen and let SayaLens do the work instead of manually typing URLs or copying text from images.

-Built with privacy in mind, all processing happens locally on your Mac.
+Built with privacy in mind, all processing happens locally on your device.
 Whether you're capturing text from documents, scanning QR codes from presentations, or extracting information from screenshots, SayaLens provides quick, accurate results without the hassle.

 ![SayaLens Demo](resources/demo.gif)